ARPA-Network/Randcast-User-Contract/README.md

-# SharedConsumer: A Production-Ready Randomness Consumer Contract for Lottery and Gaming Demonstrations
+# SharedConsumer: An Out-of-the-Box Randomness Consumer Contract for Lottery and Gaming Demonstrations

 ## Overview

-`SharedConsumer` is a comprehensive, production-ready smart contract built on top of Randcast that provides out-of-the-box randomness solutions for various lottery and gaming scenarios.
+`SharedConsumer` is a comprehensive, out-of-the-box smart contract built on top of Randcast that provides ready-to-use randomness solutions for various lottery and gaming scenarios.
 It serves as both a practical tool for communities seeking immediate randomness functionality and a reference implementation for developers looking to integrate Randcast into their projects.

 The contract has been deployed across multiple major blockchain networks as part of the **Randcast Playground**, demonstrating its reliability and versatility in real-world applications.